Why in the news?

 - The act will increase transparency and discipline in the rental housing market.

 Land and urban development being a state subject, the act is not binding on the states.
 When Real Estate (Regulation and Development Act) or RERA was passed, states did not follow the guidelines of the act resulting in dilution of the provision of the act.
-The fear is that the same may happen with MTA also.
+The fear is that the same may happen with Model Tenancy Act also.